below/EnumTest/README.md

 The Swift language provides a lot of improvement over enums in (Objective-C).
 They are _first-class types in their own right_, whereas in C they are basically just an `Int` container with a few fancy labels.

-This leads to a problem that can easily be overlooked and is not obviously mentioned in the documentation.
+This leads to a problems which can easily be overlooked and are not obviously mentioned in the documentation.
 The documentation states that:

 _If you define an enumeration with a raw-value type, the enumeration automatically receives an initializer that takes a value of the raw value’s type and returns either an enumeration case or nil._